carlos-paezf/Curso_Nest_Backend_Escalable/13-Autenticacion_de_autorizacion/README.md

         if ( !user ) throw new UnauthorizedException( 'Token not valid' );

-        if ( user.isActive ) throw new UnauthorizedException( 'User is inactive, talk with an admin' );
+        if ( !user.isActive ) throw new UnauthorizedException( 'User is inactive, talk with an admin' );

         return user;
     }